microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 * If your app does not already handle the CTRL+W shortcut, consider using it to close the selected tab.
 * Consider maintaining a list of recently closed Tabs.
 If the user presses CTRL+SHIFT+T, they expect recently closed tabs to be reopened.
 * Modern browsers support selecting tabs when pressing CTRL and a number.
 Consider handling Ctrl+1 through 8, which should select that number Tab.
 Additionally, you can consider handling Ctrl+9 which selects the last tab (regardless of the number of tabs).
-* If users can perform more commands on a Tab than just closing the Tab (for example, pinning a Tab or duplicating a Tab), consider adding a context menu to the Tab.
+* If users can perform more commands on a Tab than just closing the Tab (for example, pinning a Tab or duplicating a Tab), consider adding a context menu to the TabViewItem.

 # API Notes
 <!-- Give a one or two line description of each API (type